New to estate planning? Here's the simple version

 Beneficiary

-A person or entity who receives assets from a person's estate.
-A beneficiary is named by the deceased person to receive assets.
-This may happen through a life insurance policy, trust, or bank account.
-Beneficiaries do not need to be heirs.
-People can name their friends, partners, corporations, charities, or even pets as beneficiaries.
+A person or entity named to receive assets from an estate, trust, life insurance policy, or account.
+Beneficiaries do not need to be heirs; you can name friends, partners, organizations, or charities.

 Decedent